 - Urgent - where the consumer marked the conversation as urgent

-- First time - where it is the very first time the consumer has initiated a conversation with the brand.
-A first time consumer will get the first time response time throughout his/her first conversation with the brand and not only on the first message.
+- First time - When it is the very first time the consumer has initiated a conversation with the brand.
+A first-time consumer will get the first time response time throughout their first conversation with the brand and not only on the first message.

 Urgent capabilities are available for web and in-app messaging, and not on other messaging channels.
 Mark as urgent will be available only from the second time a consumer starts a conversation.